Rodger Bumpass: Career

-In 1977, he won a role in the National Lampoon's music and comedy road show That's Not Funny, That's Sick and toured with them until 1978.
-That same year, he appeared in the TV special Disco Beaver from Outer Space for HBO.
-In 1979, Bumpass was cast as the leading role in a National Lampoon film to be called Jaws 3, People 0 in which he would have a love scene with Bo Derek.
-However, the film was canceled due to objections by the creators of the movie Jaws.
-In 1980, Bumpass created the character of 'Fartman' to appear on the National Lampoon LP The White Album, which later inspired the Howard Stern character by the same name.
+In the late 1970s, Bumpass was involved with a number of National Lampoon productions.
+In 1977, he won a role in the National Lampoon music and comedy road show That's Not Funny, That's Sick and toured with them until 1978.
+That same year, he appeared in the National Lampoon TV special Disco Beaver from Outer Space for HBO.
+In 1979, Bumpass was cast as the leading role in a National Lampoon film to be called Jaws 3, People 0, in which he would have a love scene with Bo Derek.
+However, the film was cancelled due to objections by the creators of the movie Jaws.
+In 1980, Bumpass created the character of 'Fartman' to appear on the National Lampoon LP The White Album, which later inspired the Howard Stern character of the same name.
+He also made in appearance appearances in movies such as Escape from New York and Bio-Dome; however, when the demand for voice actors became higher, he started doing background voices on shows such as Batman: The Animated Series, Bonkers and Teenage Mutant Ninja Turtles until he got a more prominent role on Where on Earth Is Carmen Sandiego?.

-Bumpass is best known to present-day viewers as the voice of Squidward Tentacles and various incidental characters on the Nickelodeon animated comedy series SpongeBob SquarePants.
-In 2012, Bumpass received a Daytime Emmy Award nomination for his role as Squidward.
-He is also known for voicing The Chief from Where on Earth Is Carmen Sandiego?, Dr. Light on Teen Titans, and Professor Membrane on Invader Zim.
-Bumpass has been voicing and acting in films since the 60s and has also appeared on stage through the mid 70s until the late 80s.